Skip to main content

 Note that this issue is not specific to S/Notify, but it occurs with any invite in an encrypted email viewed in Microsoft Outlook.

 This is a long-standing problem in the Microsoft Outlook client.
-Outlook tries to recognize invites in order to present a dialog to accept or deny them.
+Outlook tries to recognize calendar invites in order to present a dialog to accept or deny them.
 However, to do so, Outlook relies on a message header with Content-Type: text/calendar, but when a message is encrypted, this message header is inside the encrypted part.
 Obviously, Outlook does not decrypt the message when checking for that header, but later nonetheless hides the corresponding ics file attachment.
 As a result, neither the dialog nor the attachment can be seen, and the invite seems to have disappeared.

 Resolution